datacraft-dsc/DEPs/3/README.md

 ### Orchestration Layer

-This layer is responsible for orchestrating the interactions between decetralised data assets and services in order to meet the requirements of the application layer.
+This layer is responsible for orchestrating the interactions between decentralised data assets and services in order to meet the requirements of the application layer.

+> “Being abstract is something profoundly different from being vague...
+The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise. ”
+>
+> (Edsger Dijkstra)

-A central concept of the orchestration layer is to provide the capabilities required to assemble a flow of data assets across multiple participants, possibly including arbitrary computations, and thus forming a Data Supply Line.
+A central concept of the orchestration layer is to provide a toolkit required to assemble a flow of arbitrary data assets across arbitrary  participants, possibly including arbitrary computations, and thus forming a Data Supply Line.
+This is made possible by abstraction away from specific technologies to a common set of abstract concepts (Assets, Operations, Agents etc.) that are defined in the DEP standards to have common interfaces.

+Data Supply lines are typically orchestrated according to the custom requirements of the use case they are serving.
+For example, the diagram below shows the application of predictive modelling to anonymised patient data sets from multiple healthcare providers, with secure aggregation of data handled by a trusted broker.

 ![Data Supply Line example diagram](images/data-supply-line.png "Data Supply Line example")